PlanktoScope/forklift/reference.md

   - Removing a previously-provided functionality from the interface
 - Making a change to any user interfaces provided or by that package which would probably break users' existing mental models of how to use the interface.

-The following changes to a package are usually backwards-compatible, in which case they would only require incrementing the minor component of the semantic version of the pallet providing that package, if the pallet follows semantic versioning:
+The following changes to a package are usually backwards-compatible, in which case they would only require incrementing the minor component of the semantic version of the repository providing that package, if the repository follows semantic versioning:

 - Adding a new optional feature
 - Removing a resource requirement from any optional feature